Star City fire: Aftermath

 Around 80 per cent of Star City was destroyed by the fire.
 The management estimates that the fire caused (US$19.3 million) worth of damage, while the BFP provisionally pegs their estimate at (US$290,000).
 Twenty-five rides and attractions were reported to have been destroyed, including the Gabi ng Lagim, Dungeon of Terror, Bump Car Smash, Snow World, and Star Theater.
 Attractions outside the complex were intact, including Star City's proprietary Star Flyer roller coaster and the Giant Star Wheel.
-The facade of the MBC building, the entrance area of Star City, and the seats and stage of the Aliw Theater also survived the fire.
+The park's entrance foyer, the facade of the MBC building, and the seats and stage of the Aliw Theater also survived the fire.

 The management announced that it would engage in a year-long rehabilitation effort, including the importation of new rides and the reconstruction of the park, until Star City is reopened by October 2020; however, there were plans to partially reopen within 2019, depending on the assessment on the damage caused.
 MBC, which runs the AM radio station DZRH, television news channel DZRH News Television and FM stations 90.7 Love Radio, 101.1 Yes The Best, 96.3 Easy Rock and Radyo Natin, were able to resume operations using its secondary facilities at the BSA Twin Towers in Mandaluyong for its FM stations, and in Valenzuela and Bulacan for its AM stations.

 The venues for Ballet Manila's scheduled performance of Giselle were moved from the Aliw and Star Theaters to the Cultural Center of the Philippines Complex.
-The MBC's National Choral Competitions, which were to take place at the Star Theater by December 2019, were also cancelled.
+MNL48's three concerts, set to take place at the Star Theater in October 2019, were moved to different venues.
+The MBC's National Choral Competitions, which were also set to take place at the Star Theater in December 2019, were also cancelled.